christophgysin/pasystray/README.md

 --------

 * switch default sink/source
-* move playback/record stream to different sink/source on the fly
+* move playback/record stream to a different sink/source on the fly
 * detect pulseaudio instances on the network with avahi
 * set X property PULSE_SERVER (like padevchooser's "set default server")
 * adjust volume/toggle mute of sinks/sources and playback/record streams
-* rename devices
+* rename devices (pulseaudio must have module-device-manager loaded)

-Renaming devices needs module-device-manager to be loaded in pulseaudio.

 To detect remote sinks/sources you need to enable module-zeroconf-discover on the local PulseAudio instance and module-zeroconf-publish on the remote side.